By Dr. Rick Morris

 - Scar tissue from prior spinal surgeries or injuries invading the spinal canal.

 What Are The Signs of Spinal Stenosis?

 Spinal stenosis is commonly seen in the last three levels of the lumbar spine (i.e. L3—S1).
-Even though a spinal stenosis may be seen on an MRI, Myelogram or even X-ray, its diagnosis as the cause of your pain can only be made from a thorough Spinal Stenosis Examination.
+Even though spinal stenosis may be seen on an MRI, Myelogram, or even X-ray, its diagnosis as the cause of your pain can only be made from a thorough examination.
 Just because you have a narrow canal does not mean it’s causing your back or leg pain!
 Many canals are quite small, yet produce few symptoms.

 Couldn’t My Leg Pain Be Caused By Something Other Than Spinal Stenosis?